Spain men's national basketball team

 The Spain men's national basketball team (Selección Española de Baloncesto) represents Spain in international basketball competitions.
 They are managed by the Spanish Basketball Federation, the governing body for basketball in Spain.

 Spain has appeared 33 times at the EuroBasket, winning four gold medals, six silver medals, and four bronze medals.
 They have also competed at the Summer Olympics 14 times, with three silver medals and one bronze medal as their accomplishments.
 They have qualified for the FIBA World Cup 13 times, winning it twice, in 2006 and 2019.

-Spain is currently ranked seventh in the FIBA World Ranking.
+Spain is currently ranked sixth in the FIBA World Ranking.

 History

 Olympic Games

 When Spain qualified for the 1936 Summer Olympics, where basketball was part of the games for the first time, expectations were high for the runners-up of the 1935 EuroBasket.
 Unfortunately, as one of the favorites to win medals, Spain could not attend the Games due to the outbreak of the Spanish Civil War just days before the start of the event.

 Spain's first Olympic success came at the 1984 Summer Olympics.
 The team made it all the way to the gold medal game, before losing to the United States (led by Patrick Ewing and featuring a young Michael Jordan).

 At the 2008 Summer Olympics, Spain reached the gold medal game for the second time.
 However, in a rematch of the 1984 Olympic final, Spain fell to the United States once more.
 This time led by Kobe Bryant and nicknamed the "Redeem Team", the Americans won after a remarkably close game 118–107.
 Four years later, at the 2012 Summer Olympics in London, the United States faced Spain in the Olympic final for the third time.
 The USA would go on to win gold again, by the score of 107–100, with Spain coming away with its third Olympic (and second straight) silver medal.
 During the 2016 Summer Olympics, Spain reached the bronze medal match against Australia, where they escaped with a narrow 89–88 victory.